 Security

-AWS Controllers for Kubernetes (ACK) for Amazon MemoryDB enables you to define and use MemoryDB resources directly from your Kubernetes cluster.
+AWS Controllers for Kubernetes (ACK) for MemoryDB allows you to define and use MemoryDB resources directly from your Kubernetes cluster.
 This lets you take advantage of MemoryDB to support your Kubernetes applications without needing to define MemoryDB resources outside of the cluster or run and manage in-memory database capabilities within the cluster.
-You can download the MemoryDB ACK container image from Amazon ECR and refer to the documentation for installation guidance.
+You can download the MemoryDB ACK container image from Amazon Elastic Container Registry (Amazon ECR) and refer to the documentation for installation guidance.
+You can also visit the blog for more detailed information.

-Note: ACK for Amazon MemoryDB is available as a developer preview and is not recommended for production use.
-Send us your feedback on our Github page.
+Note: ACK for MemoryDB is now generally available.
+Send us your feedback on our GitHub page.

 JSON support